Scattering theory for a class of non-selfadjoint extensions of symmetric operators: Acknowledgements

 \section{Acknowledgements}

 KDC is grateful for the financial support of the Engineering and Physical Sciences Research Council: Grant EP/L018802/2 ``Mathematical foundations of metamaterials: homogenisation, dissipation and operator theory''.
-AVK has been partially supported by a grant of the Ukrainian Ministry for Education and by the RFBR grant 16-01-00443-a.
+AVK has been partially supported by the RFBR grant 16-01-00443-a and the Russian Federation Government megagrant 14.Y26.31.0013.
 LOS has been partially supported by UNAM-DGAPA-PAPIIT IN105414 and SEP-CONACYT 254062.

 We express deep gratitude to Professor Sergey Naboko for his reading the manuscript and making a number of valuable remarks.

 We also thank the referee for a number of useful suggestions, which have helped us improve the manuscript.